DIYgod/RSSHub/website/docs/install/config.md

 `OPENAI_PROMPT`: OpenAI prompt, used for using ChatGPT to summarize articles, see [OpenAI API reference](https://platform.openai.com/docs/api-reference/chat) for details

+`REMOTE_CONFIG`: Remote configuration URL, used for dynamically updating configurations.
+The address should return a JSON with an environment variable name as the key.
+It will be loaded and merged with local configurations when the application starts.
+In case of conflicts with local configurations, remote configurations will take precedence.
+But please note that some basic configuration items do not support remote retrieval.

 ## Route-specific Configurations {#route-specific-configurations}

 :::tip